gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 After an SCTP association has been established the key management function needs to know which method was agreed on and which role this endpoint will have.
-The function provides both endpoints actuall values in the DTLS Key Management Parameter used in any key derviation to prevent down-grade attacks.
+The function provides both endpoints' actual values from the DTLS Key Management Parameter, used in key derivation to prevent downgrade attacks.

-Request: Get Supported DTLS Key Management Roles
+Request: Get Agreed DTLS Key Management Method and Role

 Parameters:
 * SCTP Association Handle: